Graduate Interdisciplinary Specialization in Film Studies

 We do not currently offer M.A., M.F.A., or Ph.D. programs in Film.

-YOU must be admitted to an eligible graduate degree program at the Ohio State University to complete the graduate interdisciplinary specialization in film Studies transcript designation.
+You must be admitted to an eligible graduate degree program at the Ohio State University to complete the Graduate Interdisciplinary Specialization (GIS) in Film Studies transcript designation.

 The Graduate Interdisciplinary Specialization (GIS) in Film Studies is a degree enhancement open to any graduate student at The Ohio State University who is interested in developing a secondary expertise in film studies to complement the student's home graduate program.
 This specialization provides students the tools for rigorous formal and historical analysis of film.
 It urges students to think critically about film as an aesthetic form and cinemas as a social institution.